SumitShahh/DevGram/client/README.md

 ## Creating Content Pages

 For each section of the sidebar, there will be a content page like `Profile` ,`Discover`,`Settings`,`Messages`, etc.

+## Creating Routes For Content Pages

+Since we created different content pages, it would be nice if we could just navigate between the pages on a click.
+That is where `react-router-dom` comes into play and helps us navigate between pages without any reload.